mmore500/waves/index.md

     * in any setting: school, hackathon, personal project, research, work, etc.
     * as possible, link us to the code, the deployment, the project website, a writeup, and/or presentation!

 Applications should be submitted to [ofria@msu.edu](ofria@msu.edu) with the subject line "WAVES Application" no later than **May 4, 2020**.

 We will announce paticipant selection no later than **May 11, 2020**.

-This workshop is funded through NSF Grant No. TODO.
+This workshop is funded through *Active LENS: Learning Evolution and the Nature of Science using Evolution in Action*  (NSF IUSE #1432563).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## C++ Projects: